With over 1,000 people added to the population each day, Texas is one of the fastest-growing U.S. states.1

 In Houston, licensure and registration requirements do not apply to handypeople.
 However, you may need the proper building permits to complete certain types of projects.
 The Houston Public Works Project Planner can help you determine what permits you need.5

 Most handypeople in San Antonio must register as either a home improvement contractor (for limited repair work) or residential building contractor (for more extensive construction work).
-The city’s Development Service Department issues these registrations.6
+The city’s Development Services Department issues these registrations.6

 What kind of contractors need a license in Texas?

 If you are an electrician, plumber or HVAC technician, you’ll need to apply for a specialized contractor license.
-The Texas Department of Licensing and Regulations stipulates different requirements for these professions.
+The Texas Department of Licensing and Regulations stipulates different requirements for these professions

 All types of electricians — from Electrical Apprentice to Master Electrician to Residential Appliance Installer — need to register with the Texas Licensing and Regulations board.
 Each license has minimum requirements for the number of hours of on-the-job training, as well as a passing score on the electrician exam.

 After submitting proof of your experience to the licensing board, you will be sent information on how to take the exam.
 Once you’ve passed, you can submit your license application.
+Learn more about getting your Texas electrician license.

 Plumbing contractor licenses in Texas fall into four categories: